ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

 ```

 ### Notes
-- The setup installs only: curl, jq, and the Wazuh Agent
+- The setup installs only: curl, jq, and the Wazuh Agent for servers
 - cert-oauth2 client is optional; enrollment requires a browser login to obtain a token